NNPDF/pineappl/docs/installation.md

 More functionality can be added by adding the `--feature=feature1,feature2,...` flag, see below.

-### Optional: APPLgrid converter
+### Optional: APPLgrid converters

-If you'd like to convert APPLgrids to PineAPPL grids, make sure to
+If you'd like to convert APPLgrids to PineAPPL grids, or vice versa, make sure to

 1. install [APPLgrid](https://applgrid.hepforge.org/) (you need at least version 1.6.27),